hugary1995/raccoon/doc/content/tutorials/14_klexpansion.md

 In `klexpansion.C`:

-Line 52 provided the mesh for kl expansion construction (this mesh does not have to been identical to the mesh for the physical problem).
+Line 52 provided the mesh for the kl expansion construction (this mesh does not have to been identical to the mesh for the physical problem).

 ```
 MeshTools::Generation::build_square(mesh, 50, 50, 0, 100, 0, 100, QUAD4);